 To that end, The Days of Gifts is thrilled to kick off our first Merchant Monday, featuring Horse ‘O Peace Ranch, the makers of handmade natural goat milk soaps.
-We featured different varieties of Horse ‘O Peace Ranch soap bars in our surprise 6, 8, and 12 Days of Christmas packages, and we now offer the company’s ever-popular coffee scrub in our 5 Days of Everything Coffee package for coffee lovers.
+We featured different varieties of Horse ‘O Peace Ranch soap bars in our Christmas and other surprise packages as applicable, and we now offer the company’s ever-popular coffee scrub in our Experimental Coffee Lover package for coffee lovers.
 Anxious to learn more about the inspiration behind the company, we reached out to Elizabeth Sanders, the creator of these amazing soaps.

 What was the inspiration behind starting Horse ‘O Peace Ranch?

 While still living at home in her early 20s, Elizabeth took care of her older sister’s two nanny goats, while her sister worked as a camp counselor.
 After realizing that there was always an excess of goat milk, even after making cheeses and ice creams, Elizabeth decided to spend four months studying with books borrowed from the library about how to make goat milk soap.
 It must have been fate because after making her first batch, she received a call from a friend who needed someone to demonstrate the art of soap making at an event 10 days later.